nicholasrucker/Airline-Route-ML/README.md

 - This performs three semi-predetermined test cases for the KNN Regression machine.
 - You will be prompted to enter an airline.
 Type the airline exactly how it is listed in the options without a space at the end.
+- You can change the coordinates of the departure and arrival airport and add more tests if you would like.
+  - I chose those three test cases to cover a diverse range of flights geographically.
-- You can change the coordinates of the departure and arrival airport.
-You could get the coordinates from the dataset or add a call to the getCoord function in lonlat.py
+- You could get the coordinates from the dataset or add a call to the getCoord function in lonlat.py
  - If you decide to add the getCoord function make sure you add ' from lonlat import getCoord ' to the top of the file.
 - After entering an airline the route will print to the console
 - To compile use the following command (using python3)